Duration: 65 minutes without interval

 from 20 to 23 November 2019

 I’m a Woman.
 Do you hear me?

 dramatist and set design Toomaj Daneshbehzadi

 set Praxis theater group

 masks Sepideh Zamani

-with (in alphabetical order) Fahimeh Amenzadeh, Sara Bahrami, Setareh Eskandari, Elnaz Esmeilzadeghan, Shabnam Farshadjoo, Hana Kamkar, Soroush Kariminejad, Sanaz Najafi
+with (in alphabetical order) Fahimeh Amanzadeh, Sara Bahrami, Setareh Eskandari, Elnaz Esmaeilzadeghan, Shabnam Farshadjoo, Hana Kamkar, Soroush Kariminejad, Sanaz Najafi

 a Praxis Theater Group production